hashicorp/terraform/website/source/docs/enterprise/state/resolving-conflicts.html.md

     }

-Once a conflict has been resolved locally by editing the state file, the serial can be incremented past the current version in Atlas and
+Once a conflict has been resolved locally by editing the state file, the serial can be incremented past the current version and
 pushed:

     terraform remote push

-This will upload the manually resolved state and set it as the head version in Atlas.
+This will upload the manually resolved state and set it as the head version.